BFN Smart Start Awards

 Q: How do I apply for the BFN Smart Start Awards?

-A: Applications are submitted online through the BFN website.
+A: Applications are submitted online through the BFN application portal.
 Please review the eligibility criteria and application requirements before applying.

 Q: What commitments or expectations come from being a recipient of the award?